Bulgarian Lavender Oil Wholesale -Lavandula Angustifolia

 Lavender Bulgarian has a rich floral scent that is somewhat fruitier, mellower and less camphoraceous than Lavender 40/42, and smells more like fresh lavender.

-What can you use Bulgarian Essential Lavender Oil for?
+What can you use Bulgarian Essential Lavender Oil Wholesale for?

-Lavender oil is an essential oil derived from the lavender plant.
+Lavender oil is an essential oil derived from the lavender plant directly to the United Kingdom.
 It can be taken orally, applied to the skin, and breathed in through aromatherapy.
-Lavender oil can benefit the skin in numerous ways.
+This oil can benefit the skin in numerous ways.
 It has the ability to lessen acne, help lighten skin, and reduce wrinkles.

 Bulgarian Lavender Essential Oil Benefits